mfalila/salary_predictor/README.md

     * No additional steps were needed as the dataset was now clean and ready for modeling

 For detailed code and charts from preprocessing please see: 03.
 Data_Exploration and 04: Data_Modeling

+# Data Modeling
+To model the data, I implemented the following steps:
+ - Engineered three more features:
+    * less_than_HighSchool – an indicator for without high school completion
+    * eduAndExp – indicates masters or higher education and more than five years of experience
+    * notEduNotExp – indicates no college and less than one-year experience